 EAGLE OBSERVATORY is the most powerful control unit for astrophotography based on an i5 Dual Core 2.3 GHz (with Turbo Mode up to 2.9 GHz) and 16 GB of fast RAM that, due to the increased storage space ( SSD 128 GB) and the ignition is switched off and the remote control devices, allows you to control and feed even the larger tools such as those installed in the observatories.
 All in a lightweight, compact and designed to be installed IN your telescope!

 The Celestron EdgeHD 925 is an aplanatic astrograph lightweight and compact.
 Compared to 200mm model in diameter, on visual observations it generates brighter and more detailed images.
 In photography it's excellent, especially for those who want to devote himself to high resolution photography of the planets and the moon, where it excels thanks to the special optical design with the two mirrors to a focal ratio slightly longer than the other EdgeHD.
-In this the user will get a better optical correction and a higher contrast of the images.

 The Sigma 14mm 1.8 DG HSM Art is the worlds first 1.8 prime lens at the 14mm focal length.
 This fast wide prime features the same large aspherical element touted in the Sigma 12-24mm F4 Art to control distortion and create stunning imagery.
 An updated Hyper Sonic Motor (HSM) provides fast and accurate autofocus while 3 Premium FLD and 4 SLD glass elements control chromatic aberration and sagittal comma flare.